gabRpt/matsim-output-postgreSQL-converter/docs/getting-started.md

 6. Navigate to the directory where the backup file is located (./resources/setup/[databaseBackupPostgresCustom](https://github.com/gabRpt/matsim-output-postgreSQL-converter/blob/main/resources/setup/databaseBackupPostgresCustom "databaseBackupPostgresCustom")) and select the backup file.

 7. Click "Restore" to restore the database from the backup file.

+___

+## Setup the environment

+*** For this part, I am using Anaconda ***
+1. Install `Anaconda` on your machine.
+You can follow the instructions in this [guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
+Direct download [here](https://www.anaconda.com/products/distribution).

+2. Open Anaconda Navigator and navigate to the "Environments" tab in the left panel.

+3. Click on the "Import" button and select the matsimConverterEnv.yaml file located in the ./resources/setup/ folder of the cloned repository.

+4. Give a name to your new environment and wait for the setup process to complete.

+5. Once the environment is created, **select it** and launch an IDE like VS Code from Anaconda Navigator.

+6. Open a terminal in the IDE and run the command `pip install ./resources/setup/matsim_tools-1.0.5-py3-none-any.whl` to install the required matsim_tools package. **Please verify that you are installing the lastest version available in ./resources/setup/**

+___

+## Configuration

+In [config.py](https://github.com/gabRpt/matsim-output-postgreSQL-converter/blob/main/src/config.py "config.py") file, edit the commented constants
+* PATH_SIMULATION_OUTPUT
+* DB_CONNECTION_STRING
+* DB_SRID